 Short-term Care Quality

-Turning to our next area, this nursing home also received a score of B+ for its short-term care rating.
-This is a well above average score in this area.
-In calculating our short-term care ratings, we scrutinize a facility's levels of skilled nursing, which includes registered nurses, physical therapists respiratory therapists and other licensed professionals.
-This area is generally a meaningful measure of the facility's rehabilitation.
+Turning to the next category, this nursing home also received a grade of B+ for its short-term care rating.
+This is an above average score in this category.
+In the area of short-term care, we attempt to assess indicators of a facility's rehabilitation services.
+We assess a facility's skilled nursing services, such as the ones performed by registered nurses and physical, occupational and other therapists.
 Fortunately, it appear that this nursing home has registered nurses on staff.
-Not every nursing home employs these skilled professionals.
-On the other hand, according to the data they provided, they do not appear to employ physical therapists.
-The final item we looked at in this category is the number of patients who were able to return home from the facility.
-We found that 5.4 percent of this nursing home's residents returned home as opposed to remaining at the nursing home on a permanent basis.
+Not all facilities employs these skilled professionals.
+However, based on the data they provided, they do not appear to employ physical therapists.
+The final item we looked at in this category is the number of patients who ultimately were able to return home from the facility.
+We found that 5.3 percent of this nursing home's residents returned home as opposed to remaining at the nursing home on a permanent basis.

 Long-term Care Quality